Jeroenvos/BikeSharingDemand/Analysis Bike Sharing Demand.md

 "Bike sharing systems are a means of renting bicycles where the process of obtaining membership, rental, and bike return is automated via a network of kiosk locations throughout a city.
 Using these systems, people are able rent a bike from a one location and return it to a different place on an as-needed basis." [[Kaggle](https://www.kaggle.com/c/bike-sharing-demand).
 By predicting the demand of bicycles, the allocation of resources can be optimized.

-Hourly rental data is provided with weather information. the data span 2011 to 2013.
+Hourly rental data is provided with weather information.
+The data span 2011 to 2013.
 The train data consists of the first 19 days and the test data the rest of the month.

 ## Exploration
 ### Qualitative exploration